vtex-apps/glovo-integration/docs/README.md

      '
 ```

-5. The catalog of products on Glovo can be updated completely or partially by using this endpoints:
+7. The catalog of products offered on Glovo can be updated completely or partially by using the following endpoints:

-- Complete update
+- **Complete update** - This endopint will send a bulk update to every store for all the products in the menu.

 ```
 curl --request POST \